gauravbosamiya/CSV-AI/README.md

 # CSV-AI
-CSV-AI is a simple interactive web based application where you can ask query to the csv, summarize  and visualize it.
+CSV-AI is a interactive web based application where you can ask query to the csv, pdfs, excels file, summarize and visualize it.